riceissa/issarice.com/pages/information-for-high-school-students.md

 - Everyone should read Paul Graham's [What You'll Wish You'd Known](http://www.paulgraham.com/hs.html), especially those who are frustrated by school.

-- Paul Graham's essay [Why Nerd are Unpopular](http://www.paulgraham.com/nerds.html) may be of interest.
+- Paul Graham's essay [Why Nerds are Unpopular](http://www.paulgraham.com/nerds.html) may be of interest.
+Below are the parts the most resonated with me.

     > At the time I never tried to separate my wants and weigh them against one another.
 If I had, I would have seen that being smart was more important.
 If someone had offered me the chance to be the most popular kid in school, but only at the price of being of average intelligence (humor me here), I wouldn't have taken it.
     >